2014 Senior Care Innovation Scholarship Winners

 “I was impressed and inspired by the quality of the essays – it was a really hard job to choose between such universally insightful and passionate advocates of innovation.
 I hope they all go on to pursue their visions.”

 We invite you to read the winning essays, and the finalist essays below that made the top 10 cut.
-If you are interested in applying for our 2015 scholarship — you can read all about eligibility, rules, topic and how to apply over on our scholarship page.
+If you are interested in applying for a scholarship, you can read all about eligibility, rules, topic and how to apply over on our scholarship page.

 Senior Care Innovation Scholarship Winners: